 That’s why it is essential to test the software throughout the entire development process — in the end, you will get a fully functional product.
 Apart from this, it is much easier to find and fix bugs gradually, than to deal with all of them at the same time after the release.
 For example, to perform those tasks machine learning solutions for software testing could be very helpful.

 So, software testing is a critically important task, but it can be rather complicated and time-consuming.
 However, it is possible to optimize the process.
 Keep reading to learn how to do this.

 You may also find it interesting – business intelligence helps managers.

 There are a lot of tips on how to optimize software testing.
 Here are some of them:

 1) Start testing your software as early as possible

 This is exactly what we talked about in the previous paragraph — it is easier to deal with problems one by one.
 Besides, bugs detected during the initial phase of the development process are also less expensive to deal with.
 Another advantage you should consider is that your team will get a better understanding of the product in the process of detecting and solving issues.
 It may even be possible to predict potential problems while working on the existing ones.
 So don’t wait until your software will reach the late stages of the development — start testing early!

 2) Document the testing in details

-This rule applies to everything: the test plan, test strategy and test cases.
+This rule applies to everything: the test plan, test strategy, and test cases.
 Keeping the testing process formal and documented will bring clarity about the product.
 First of all, it will be easier for your team members to understand each other.
 Secondly, sharing documentation with the client (if you are developing software for someone else) is a nice practice.
-A good documentation should be accurate and short.
+Good documentation should be accurate and short.
 And, obviously, don’t forget to update it when necessary.